Logitech's Powered wireless charger acts as iPhone stand

 "Unlike traditional flat chargers, there's no need for exact alignment -- just drop your iPhone in the cradle and go," said Michele Hermann, Logitech's vice president of mobility.
 "It's a truly magical experience, especially for iPhone X users who can use Face ID with a simple glance."

-It keeps the phone stable with a protective case up to 3mm thick and has a built-in overheat protection system that helps regulate temperature.
+It keeps the phone stable with a protective case up to 3 millimeters thick and has a built-in overheat protection system that helps regulate temperature.

 Meanwhile, Apple is reportedly aiming to release its own AirPower charging pad in September, along with its three new iPhone models.